Merrixx/dotfiles/README.md

 - Mv the installed config files to the right place
 - Configure them if needed "{your.directorys}"

-## Guides i use
+## Guides to use stuff:
-- Read the guides.txt for each purpose
+- Read the /guides/guides.txt for each purpose

-## Install done
+## Finish the install
 - Restart X and troubleshoot if needed